-New eurogroup chief urges speed in strengthening euro
+New eurozone chief urges speed in strengthening euro

-Portuguese Finance Minister Mario Centeno traveled to Germany, Europe’s biggest economy, on Wednesday on his first official trip since taking over as head of the eurogroup last weekend.
+Portuguese Finance Minister Mario Centeno traveled to Germany, Europe’s biggest economy, on his first official trip since taking over as head of the eurogroup last weekend.
+In a nod to long-standing German concerns about bailing out struggling countries, he declared that “we cannot create a transfer union” — which, he said, no one wants anyway.

-In a nod to long-standing German concerns about bailing out struggling countries, he declared “we cannot create a transfer union” — which, he said, no one wants.
+“We have a common agenda to strengthen our common currency,” Centeno told reporters after meeting Germany’s acting finance minister, Peter Altmaier.
+“I see now a unique window of opportunity before us in the coming months that we really need to grasp.”

-Centeno said there needs to be “strong euro-area institutions.”
-He also said he sees “efficiency gains from setting up in the future a euro-area finance minister” who would be accountable to parliaments.
+Recent elections have produced pro-European governments in major countries “with a clear mandate to deepen the European monetary union,” he said, while the eurozone’s economic situation is good.
+“These good times won’t last forever,” Centeno added.

 Most Read Stories